Using Markdown with Eleventy

 : <p>Definition of Term 2.</p>

-Paragraph after the definition list.When rendering the Markdown markup above to HTML, the paragraphs nested inside the definition elements are rendered correctly.
-However, Markdown markup contained inside the HTML p element is not rendered to HTML because of Markdown’s rule not to render inline Markdown markup contained in HTML block elements such as paragraphs.
-Eleventy’s Render plugin, which is included in Eleventy by default, can be utilized to pass the paragraph’s content to the Markdown renderer:
+Paragraph after the definition list.When rendering the Markdown block above into HTML, the paragraphs nested within the definition elements process correctly.
+However, Markdown markup contained inside the HTML p element is ignored because Markdown rules prevent the rendering of inline Markdown inside HTML block elements.
+The Eleventy Render plugin, which is included by default, provides a mechanism to pass the content of the paragraph directly to the Markdown renderer:

 import { RenderPlugin } from '@11ty/eleventy';